VoronDesign/VoronUsers/printer_mods/MarcPot/Skirt_Mods/README.md

 No special Assembly instructions.
 They are skirts.

 ## Configuration instructions
-For the keystones there are noo special configuration instructions.
+For the keystones there are no special configuration instructions.
 They are plug & play.

 For the hour counter there are multiple ways to set it up.
 The simplest way is to add it to Klipper as a heater_fan.